balcortex/100_days_code_web_development/README.md

 ## Day 073 - 2023/11/14

 Today, I learned how to add event listeners using JavaScript by setting the onclick property of a node element.
 This approach is preferred over using the element attribute on the DOM.

+## Day 074 - 2023/11/15

+Today I learned to add event listeners to handle events using JavaScript.
+One advantage of this approach is that multiple listeners can be attached to the same event